mangupli/mangupli/README.md

 - 🌱 I’m currently learning Javascript and frameworks
 - :hugs: I see any interface as a meeting point of a programmed machine and a human.
 That's why I'm excited to make these communication spots more user-friendly, beautiful and efficient.
 - :nerd_face: I'm interesed to understand complex and difficult things and explain them to others.
 Let's work it out together!
-- :heartbeat: I love open-source projects and would be excited to contribute to one of those.
+- :heartbeat: I'm inspired by open-source projects and really wish to contribute to one of those.

 <!--<table style="border: none">
   <tr>